okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 # OAuth 2.0 and OpenID Connect Overview

-This article provides a high-level introduction to OAuth 2.0 and OpenID Connect (OIDC) — the standard protocols Okta's authentication and authorization solutions are based on — how you can implement flows based on them using Okta, and what flows and grant types different types of app commonly use.
+This article provides a high-level introduction to OAuth 2.0 and OpenID Connect (OIDC), which are the standard protocols that Okta's authentication and authorization solutions are based on.
+This articles discusses how you can implement flows based on these standards using Okta, and what flows and grant types different types of app commonly use.

 > **Note**: See [Redirect authentication vs. embedded authentication](/docs/concepts/redirect-vs-embedded/) for more information on the specific types of authentication model Okta provdes, built on top of OAuth 2.0 and OIDC.